Summit Insights slashes price target on ON Semiconductor Corporation [ON] – find out why.

 Sponsored

+onsemi (Nasdaq: ON), a leader in intelligent power and sensing technologies, today announced it developed the customized high-end CMOS sensor for ARRI’s ALEXA 35 camera.
+The camera uses the ALEV 4 Super 35 4.6K CMOS image sensor from onsemi to deliver a resolution of 4608×3164 pixels (14.6 Mpixel) with a 6.075 um pitch featuring RGB color filters and a maximum frame rate of 120fps.
+The sensor features onsemi’s latest technology for optimizing pixel response, High Dynamic Range techniques (HDR) and the improvement of pixel uniformity while reading out at high speeds; techniques deployed in mainstream onsemi sensors as well.

+ON Semiconductor Corporation stock has also loss -2.42% of its value over the past 7 days.
+However, ON stock has inclined by 33.74% in the 3 months of the year.
+Over the past six months meanwhile, it has gained 13.29% and gained 3.30% year-on date.

-Compared to the average trading volume of 9.50M shares, ON reached a trading volume of 5575817 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for ON stock reached $30.05 billion, with 434.20 million shares outstanding and 431.53 million shares in the current float.
+Compared to the average trading volume of 9.20M shares, ON reached a trading volume of 6648667 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for ON shares is $76.04 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on ON stock is a recommendation set at 2.00.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.